 - All costumes must be appropriate for the general public.
 Otakuthon reserves the right to cancel any entry that does not comply with this rule.
 All costumes must comply with the convention's rules.
 Moreover any and all weapons and accessories must comply with Otakuthon's Weapons Policy.

-- Other meetings will occur before the convention between May and August.
+- Other meetings will occur before the convention between May and August if necessary.
 They will help those that are not entirely comfortable with the idea of performing in front of an audience develop some confidence in their role within the chess game and with their battle and death scenes.
 It is highly recommended to attend at least one of them.
 The Cosplay Chess staff works hard to make the event better each year, and the active participation of everyone is greatly appreciated, especially since it is the participants that make the event enjoyable for the public.
 Details regarding those meetings will follow in a reasonable time frame.

 - A picture of your character must be submitted with your entry form.
 Do not forget to include your real name, your email address and the fandom your character is from when you apply (the entry form can be found below).
 This is to facilitate contact with you and give you the details of the event.
-Also, please indicate which team you wish to join and what position you think your character deserves.

 Note: You need to be pre-registered to the convention before you can apply.